-Following a rapid spread from its origin in Wuhan, China, the first U.S. case of the 2019 novel coronavirus, which causes a disease known as COVID-19, is confirmed in a man from Washington state.
+Following a rapid spread from its origin in Wuhan, China, the first U.S. case of the 2019 novel coronavirus, which causes a disease known as COVID-19, is confirmed in a man from Washington State on January 20, 2020.

 The virus, which would spark a pandemic, was first reported in China on December 31, 2019.
 Halfway across the world, on January 19, a man who had returned home to Snohomish County, Washington near Seattle on January 15, after traveling to Wuhan, checked into an urgent care clinic after seeing reports about the outbreak.

-Experiencing a cough, fever, nausea and vomiting, the Centers for Disease Control announced on January 21 that the 35-year-old had tested positive for COVID-19.
+On January 20, the Centers for Disease Control announced that the 35-year-old, who had been experiencing a cough, fever, nausea, and vomiting, had tested positive for COVID-19.
 He was hospitalized, where his condition grew worse and he developed pneumonia.
 His symptoms abated 10 days later.

 According to the CDC, 14 U.S. coronavirus cases were noted by public health agencies between January 21 and February 23, 2020; all patients had traveled to China.
 The first non-travel case was confirmed in California on February 26, and the first U.S. death was reported on February 29.